Bounga/bounga.org/_posts/2010-12-22-blogging-again-but-in-english.markdown

 At Synbioz we're building Web Apps for various kind of customers.
 We're using Ruby every day and all the cool things available in this eco-system (Rails, Sinatra, MacRuby, …).

 As you can figure out we're big fans of Ruby and open source in general.
 Working on our projects is not really a job but it's much more about having fun, discovering new top notch technologies and building evolutive, consistent and robust softwares.
+If you need some resources for your project we'll be very please to hear from you and help you!

 So now I've got a fast server serving my website pages.
 I really want to thank you [Martin](http://twitter.com/#!/_fuse)!